c-blake/bu/doc/edplot.md

 output` & running `gnuplot foo.gpi`.
 Another tweak might be `-e 'set term x11' -l 'pause -1'` for an interactive X Window.

 [^8]: There are others with even finer structure like "the comb" and so on.
+The claw is so named because its *density* looks a bit like 5-fingered animals paws.

 [^9]: In fact, https://github.com/c-blake/fitl/blob/main/fitl/cds.nim is one
 such way to generate such a swarm via interpolated re-sampling.